dotnet/pinvoke/CONTRIB.md

 ### Project structure

  * One class library and NuGet package per P/Invoke'd DLL.
- * Types and enums in common Windows header files should be defined in the PInvoke.Windows.Core project.
+ * Types, enums, and constants defined in common Windows header files should be defined in the PInvoke.Windows.Core project.

 When introducing support for a new native DLL to this project, use the templates\AddNewLibrary.ps1 Powershell cmdlet to create the projects necessary to support it and follow the instructions from that script.